OpenFAST/openfast/docs/source/user/api_change.rst

 The line number corresponds to the resulting line number after all changes are implemented.
 Thus, be sure to implement each in order so that subsequent line numbers are correct.

-OpenFAST v3.4.0 to OpenFAST dev
+OpenFAST v3.4.1 to OpenFAST dev
 ----------------------------------

+The name of the module `OpenFOAM` module was changed to `ExtInflow`.
+This module couples CFD codes to OpenFAST by actuator lines.

 ============================================= ==== ================= ========================================================================================================================================================================================================
 Modified in OpenFAST `dev`